-Working during your vacation doesn’t sound much like a vacation.
+Working while vacationing doesn’t sound much like a vacation.
 You may be right.
 But doesn’t everyone have their own definition of what a vacation is?
 For some, it is lying around on the beach and suntan.

 For others, it is taking in all the must see sights of the destination; yet for others, they want a fuller cultural immersion and do something constructive.